Building insulation: Australia

 The thermal insulation requirements of Australia follow the climate of the building location, the table below is the minimum insulation requirements based on climate, which is determined by the Building Code of Australia (BCA).
 The building in Australia applies insulation in roofs, ceilings, external walls, and various components of the building (such as Veranda roofs in the hot climate, Bulkhead, Floors).
 Bulkheads (wall section between ceilings which are in different heights) should have the same insulated level as the ceilings since they suffer the same temperature levels.
 And the external walls of Australia's building should be insulated to decrease all kinds of heat transfer.
 Besides the walls and ceilings, the Australia energy code also requires insulation for floors (not all floors).
 Raised timber floors must have around 400mm soil clearance below the lowest timbers to provide sufficient space for insulation, and concrete slab such as suspended slabs and slab-on-ground should be insulated in the same way.

 China

 China has various climatic characters, which are divided by geographical areas.
-As a result, there are five climate zones in China to identify the building design include thermal insulation.
+There are five climate zones in China to identify the building design include thermal insulation.
 (The very cold zone, cold zone, hot summer and cold winter zone, hot summer and warm winter zone and cold winter zone).